 Our lead candidate, CBX-11, leverages the FDA- and EMA-approved PARP inhibitor rucaparib and is being developed as an intravenous formulation.
 It is being administered in combination with temozolomide (TMZ) and/or other DNA-damaging agents.
-Phase I is expected to begin 1Q20.
+Phase I is expected to begin in 2020.

 Licensing discussions are ongoing to expand the Cybrexa portfolio with additional development candidates.